 Big events don’t have to equal big spending.
-A little food, some libations, a few decorations, and a TV, and you’ve got the makings for a great super bowl party.
-If you’re having friends over to watch the Broncos battle the Seahawks in Super Bowl XLVIII, here are some ideas that can help you keep the price tag under control.
+A little food, some libations, a few decorations and a TV, and you’ve got the makings for a great Super Bowl party.
+If you’re having friends over to watch the Patriots battle the Seahawks in Super Bowl XLIX, here are some ideas that can help you keep the price tag under control.

 1. Consider a potluck.
 Prepare a few items yourself, then ask everyone to bring their favorite football food.
 It you send your invitations electronically, you can ask people to reply to the list with what they’ll bring to avoid duplication (although you really can’t have too many hot wings, can you?).

 3. Use cheap recipes.
 Some of my favorite football foods are chili, nachos and potato skins, none of which are expensive to make.
 See recipes below.

 4. Ask guests to BYOB.
 Beer and other alcoholic drinks are the most expensive part of most Super Bowl parties, so ask guests to bring their own.
 You supply the ice and a cooler.

 6. Skip fancy decorations.
 Although it may be fun to have paper plates/bowls/cups with your team logo, they can be a bit pricey.
 You’ll save money if you instead buy those items in solid colors at a discount party store.
 If you’re a Seattle fan, get lime green and blue.
-If you’re a Denver fan, get orange and blue.
-Alternate colors when you set them out, so when you look around the room, you’ll see both.
+If you’re a New England fan, get red, white and blue.
+Alternate colors when you set them out, so when you look around the room, you’ll see them all.

 7. Don’t waste money on entertainment.
 Between the game, the halftime show, and the commercials, you should have all the entertainment you need.
 If you want a little extra, play some Super Bowl trivia.
 You can get cheap miniature trophies or ribbons for the winners at most party stores.
 Frugal hosts could use food gifts as trophies – make some tasty gifts or throw in some fun themed gifts – a bowl filled with popcorn, chips, spray cheese, or football shaped treats.